freifunk-mwu/gluon-builder-ffmwu/docs/builder.rst

 The builder
 ===========

-Below is the full source of the (soon to be) commented build script.
+Below is the full source of the build script with comments in it.

 .. _builder: